Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Tagging/2018-04-17-Bidirecitional_LSTM-CRF_Models_For_Sequence_Tagging.md

   - "/img/Image/BigImages/sanfrancisco.jpg" : "San Francisco, CA (2016)"
 ---

-This paper,[Bidirectional LSTM-CRF Models for Sequence Tagging.
-Huang et al. arXiv 2015](https://arxiv.org/abs/1508.01991v1), refered to how to use BiLSTM+CRF for seqeunce tagging in NLT task.
+This paper,[Bidirectional LSTM-CRF Models for Sequence Tagging (Huang et al., arXiv 2015)](https://arxiv.org/abs/1508.01991v1), refered to how to use BiLSTM+CRF for seqeunce tagging in NLT task.

 Normally, If you run into Sequence tagging problem, you would think of RNN.